EMDR

 Common adverse childhood experiences include divorce or separation, moves, single incident traumas (ex: scary experience while swimming, witnessing someone getting hurt), bullying (in person or online), childhood abuse, sexual abuse, having a family member with mental illness, witnessing domestic violence, or witnessing frightening media.

-As a result of these experiences, many children I work with experience social anxiety, difficulties with social connection, fears, performance anxiety, apprehension about change, self-harm, suicidal thoughts, nightmares, fear of nighttime or sleeping in their own bed, and separation anxiety.
+As a result of these experiences, many children I work with experience difficulties with big emotions, social anxiety, difficulties with social connection, phobias, performance anxiety, low self-esteem, apprehension about change, depression, nightmares, fear of nighttime or sleeping in their own bed, and separation anxiety.

 What is the EMDR therapy process like?